autodistill/autodistill-sam3/README.md

 Autodistill currently supports using text prompts to auto-label images for use in fine-tuning smaller vision models, such as an RF-DETR object detection model.

+The Autodistill SAM 3 package only works on a GPU.

 Read the full [Autodistill documentation](https://autodistill.github.io/autodistill/).

 Read the [SAM3 Autodistill documentation](https://autodistill.github.io/autodistill/base_models/sam3/).